Leveling up Web Performance with HTTP/3

 For example, oh, I have this request.

 And the response is actually physical in the future packet.
-And also when you, in the graphical user interface, when you select random packets, it will also call this dissector again and try to make sense of it based on the state that was saved before.
+And also, in the graphical user interface, when you select random packets, it will also call this dissector again and try to make sense of it based on the state that was saved before.

-And the additional complexity is, well, you might think like, well, why can't I just save everything at once, keep everything in memory?
+And the additional complexity is, well, you might think, well, why can't I just save everything at once, keep everything in memory?

 The reason for that is you don't have infinite memory.